 Get involved by hosting an event or signing and submitting a proclamation.
 The many events held during NAW provide an opportunity to highlight the benefits of Registered Apprenticeship for employers and career seekers alike.
-Registered Apprenticeships provide a viable career path for everyone, including women, people of color, and individuals with disabilities.
-For additional guidance on hosting virtual events, download the Guide to Hosting a Virtual National Apprenticeship Week 2022 Event at apprenticeship.gov/National-Apprenticeship-Week.
+Registered Apprenticeships provide a viable career path for everyone.
+For additional guidance on hosting virtual events, download the Guide to Hosting a Virtual National Apprenticeship Week Event.

 NAW is a great way for people to learn more about Registered Apprenticeship by participating in an event.
-DOL encourages you to check out the events focused on your industry or area of interest, and register to attend an event and learn more about Registered Apprenticeship.
+DOL encourages you to visit our website to check out the events focused on your industry or area of interest, register to attend an event, and learn more about Registered Apprenticeship.